We look forward to hearing from you.

-Katelyn Huss, Visitor Services Coordinator, serves as the friendly face of the Museum to our Members, Volunteers and Visitors, helping to create and maintain a happy, safe and secure Museum environment.
-You’ve seen Katelyn four days a week staffing the gallery’s front desk, and since her graduation from Sonoma State University (with a degree in Art History) on May 19, you will now see her whenever the Museum is open: Wednesdays through Sundays from 11 to 4.
+Katelyn Huss, Visitor Services & Museum Store Manager, serves as the friendly face of the Museum to our Members, Volunteers and Visitors, helping to create and maintain a happy, safe and secure Museum environment.
+You’ve seen Katelyn four days a week staffing the gallery’s front desk, and since her graduation from Sonoma State University (with a degree in Art History), you will now see her whenever the Museum is open: Wednesdays through Sundays from 11 to 4.
+She also manages our Museum store and art sales.
 A native Napan, Katelyn went to New Tech High, and graduated from Napa Valley College with a A.S. in Natural Science & Mathematics.
 With a passion for Historic Preservation, she spends her free time drawing, antiquing and restoring old antiques (furniture, singer sewing machines, typewriters, telephones, upholstery), watching old movies, visiting Museums and reading and expanding her knowledge about artifacts and history.
 Stop by the Museum and say “Hello” to Katelyn soon!

 Liz comes to us with a Bachelor’s Degree in Communications/ Journalism with a minor in Art History from UC Berkeley.